Skip to main content

 }

-• assert_equals(reviews.size(), 2); checks that we have two entries.
+• assert_equals(reviews.size(), 2); checks that there are two entries.

 • assert_equals(book, reviews[0].book); ensures that the correct book is connected to the review.